petrosagg/wtfiles/README.md

   * `ASCII-LOVE-128-255...`
 * Non UTF-8 ISO umlaut file
   * `test-umläut-file.txt`
+* File whose name is "-f", but how will you remove this file usng terminal
 ## Contributing

 Do you know an edge case that's not included in this collection?
 Please send a pull request.